 - 2 cups Ghirardelli Double Chocolate Bittersweet Chips

-- Heat oven to 375°.
-Cream butter, sugars, vanilla, and eggs.
+- Heat oven to 375°F. Cream butter, sugars, vanilla, and eggs.
 Mix flour, baking soda, cinnamon, and salt in a separate bowl until well blended; add to butter mixture.

 - Stir in chocolate chips.
 Drop dough by rounded teaspoonfuls about 2 inches apart onto a cookie sheet lined with parchment paper.

-- Bake until light brown, 8 minutes.
+- Bake until light brown, about 8 minutes.
 Remove from pan and cool on baking racks.